vishaalagartha/vishaalagartha.github.io/_posts/notes/2020-05-19-system-design-primer.md

 Using **clones**.
 Once we make one server, we can create an image (in AWS terms an AMI) which all our servers will launch from whenever they get spun up.

+#### Map Reduce

+If we have multiple machines, but a massive job, how do we split it up?
+Via MapReduce.

+1) Map - Split input into pieces and perform job

+2) Reduce - Combine results of map phase into one result

 ### Databases